 Please note that any medical research involving human subjects must conform to the principles of the Declaration of Helsinki of the World Medical Association.

 Images: We remind you that patient's photos should be avoided and the patient must never be identifiable in your presentation.

-The PDF file (Max 50MB) is mandatory and must be inserted to include additional pictures/images to develop and illustrate the case presentation.
+The PDF file (maximum 50Mb-3 pages) is mandatory and must be inserted to include additional pictures/images to develop and illustrate the case presentation.